maxkingy/Distributed/README.md

 # Weather Service

+This project was built in the Eclipse IDE, using Maven and with JUnit testing.

 This project is designed to simulate a weather service, where an aggregation server holds weather data.
 Content servers can connect to the aggregation server through a socket and PUT weather data into the database.
 GET clients can also connect, and retrieve either specified data by content server ID or the most recent data PUT into the database.
 The